JudeQuintana/bugcrowd-challenge/README.md

 how to make it the primary key.

-At first I didnt understand how to receive json in the request body so I started out using params to ingest from a form in some post requests via POSTMAN in Chrome.
+At first I didnt understand how to receive json in the request body so I started out using params to ingest from a form in some post requests via POSTMAN with raw JSON objects in Chrome.
 Then I figured out how to use request.body after i got things working using params for the initial post.

 Also, I had some 'weird' validations going on by checking if a new entity was valid according to a uniqueness validation